W 421 (Amlodipine 2.5 mg)

 Pill imprint W 421 has been identified as Amlodipine besylate 2.5 mg.

-Amlodipine is used in the treatment of high blood pressure; migraine prevention; raynaud's syndrome; angina; coronary artery disease (and more), and belongs to the drug class calcium channel blocking agents.
+Amlodipine is used in the treatment of high blood pressure; raynaud's syndrome; migraine prevention; angina; heart failure (and more), and belongs to the drug class calcium channel blocking agents.
 Risk cannot be ruled out during pregnancy.
 Amlodipine 2.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - W 421